 Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

-The availability and features of wearable technology for running has increased significantly over the past decade.
+The availability and features of wearable technology, activity trackers, and apps for running has increased significantly over the past decade.
 What was once a market that nearly exclusively consisted of Timex sports watches and other basic wrist watches, has now exploded to include GPS-enabled running watches, heart rate monitors, cadence or stride rate sensors, and even power meters.

-And, running technology like heart rate monitors are now much more comfortable to wear, particularly with the advent of wrist-based heart rate monitors for running, making it all the more accessible and seamless to add this valuable training tool to your running gear.
+And, running technology like heart rate monitors are now much more comfortable to wear, particularly with the advent of optical heart rate monitors in wrist-worn smartwatches, making it all the more accessible and seamless to add this valuable training tool to your running gear.

-But, are these wearable fitness trackers and devices accurate?
-Specifically, just how accurate is your wrist-based heart rate monitor?
-Are wrist-based heart rate monitors less accurate than chest straps?
+But are these wearable fitness trackers and devices accurate?
+Specifically, just how accurate is your heart rate monitor watch?
+Are wrist-based heart rate monitors less accurate than chest straps?ย

 In this guide, we will explore the accuracy of wrist-based heart rate monitors for running and the implications for training with a wrist-based heart rate monitor.